-The status of indicators tells us whether indicators are meeting their 2020 recovery target.
+The status of indicators tells us whether they are meeting their recovery target.
 The conclusion about indicator status is represented with differently labeled squares.

 Overall progress and status

 While some indicators have gotten better over time, others show mixed results, are not improving or getting worse.
 Most indicators are not meeting their set targets.
 In some cases, there are not enough data (or no data are available at all) to reach a conclusion.
 For more information on the evaluation of indicators, please see the 2021 State of the Sound report and its assessment of Puget Sound conditions.